 Long before Zlatan Ibrahimovic arrived on these shores, Henrik Larsson was the Swedish international who became a cult hero at Manchester United.

-The striker’s three goals in 13 appearances may suggest that Larsson’s loan spell at Old Trafford was quite underwhelming, but those statistics don’t quite tell the full story.
+The striker’s three goals in 13 appearances may suggest that Larsson’s loan spell at Old Trafford was somewhat underwhelming, but those statistics don’t quite tell the full story.

 His three months in Manchester weren’t just about the goals.
 The impact he had on United supporters and his team-mates meant so much more.